 - Navigate to FTP & SSH Users page.

 - Click the 'Show Info' down arrow next to your host name to open the settings box for the user.

 - If no domains are assigned to the user, the following message appears:

-- Check the box, and then click Remove User to permanently remove it from the server.
+- Click Yes, Delete This User to permanently remove it from the server.